The Business Forum

 Structural Composites Industries

 I just wanted to thank you for yesterday's Forum at The Biltmore in Los Angeles.
 What can I say?
-That you can get Adobe, IBM, Cisco, Intel, Microsoft, SSP, SolSoft and SafeNet to participate at the same table is unequalled.
+That you can get Adobe, IBM, Cisco, Intel, Microsoft, SSP, SolSoft and SafeNet to participate at the same table is absolutely unequalled.
 The only other organization I know of that could put those eight companies into the room to be asked questions, is the Justice Department, and they could only do it by legal means.
 Then you pack in 36 of the top CIO's and CISO's in Los Angeles County!
 Absolutely brilliant - and the food and the service were 5 stars to say the least!

 Paul Rosenthal, Professor of Information Systems